 2. Legal Support

 Alzheimer’s caregivers not only have to cope with their loved one’s physical and mental decline, but also the logistics of managing their illness.
-Alzheimer’s sufferers will eventually lack the legal capacity to make decisions about their care or manage their own finances - meaning that as a caregiver, you will need to make plans on how to handle their guardianship once they are no longer independent.
+Alzheimer’s sufferers will eventually lack the legal capacity to make decisions about their care or manage their own finances.
+So you as a caregiver will need to make plans on how to handle their guardianship once they are no longer independent.

 3. At-Home Support Services

 Homecare services can be enormously helpful for caregivers.
-This could be as comprehensive as a full care service, including assisting with all day-to-day activities, cooking, cleaning, and supervising medications - or could simply be a professional who can give you an hour’s break a few times a week.
+This could be as comprehensive as a full-care service, including assisting with all day-to-day activities, cooking, cleaning, and supervising medications or simply a professional who can give you an hour’s break a few times a week.

-If all that you need is some help providing meals to your loved one, consider contacting a meal service provider - some are even free.
+If all that you need is some help providing meals for your loved one, consider contacting a meal service provider.
+(Some even offer free services.)

 Adult day care services can offer a welcome respite from the daily grind of caregiving.
-These centers provide a safe and enjoyable setting for people whose disabilities make them unable to care for themselves.
-Depending on your needs, they may just give you a few hours to yourself, or provide consistent care for your loved one while you work.
+These centers provide a safe and enjoyable setting for people whose disabilities make them unable to care for themselves and provide brain-stimulating activities for memory care.
+They can provide you with a few hours to yourself or consistent care for your loved one while you work.
 For advice on selecting a center and a list of centers in your area, visit the National Adult Day Services Association website.

-Caring for someone with Alzheimer’s can be a daunting, exhausting, and overwhelming challenge - but you don’t have to go it alone.
+Caring for someone with late stage Alzheimer’s symptoms can be an exhausting and overwhelming experience, but you don’t have to go it alone.
 There are a wealth of resources available to give you and your family the support you need at this very difficult time.
-If you would like our help looking after a loved one with Alzheimer’s, please contact Rehab Select today and we’ll get back to you within 24 hours.
+If you are thinking to yourself, “how do I find Alzheimer's care near me,” we’d love to have you visit one of our five Alabama Alzheimer’s Memory Care locations.
+To learn more about getting help looking after a loved one with Alzheimer’s, contact Rehab Select today to schedule a meeting.